Skip to main content

 • Studied populations: adults with type 2 diabetes

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
 Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-One study is a correction notice with no original data; one is a review without direct primary results on this specific strain.
-Only 1 of 3 studies reports a statistically significant finding, and it tested a multi-strain probiotic, not LRa05 alone.
+Most studies did not report dose or duration, making replication difficult.

 3 of 3 papers